Vice-2018

 The story is enveloped in sadness but is not a downer either.

-The film begins towards the end of Gloria’s illness though the audience is not aware yet of the seriousness of her disease.
-Insisting she just has painful gas, the tender relationship between the actress and Peter is explored.
+The film begins towards the end of Gloria’s illness, though the audience is not yet aware of her disease’s seriousness.
+Insisting she has painful gas, the tender relationship between the actress and Peter is explored.

-The story then parlays back to 1979 when Peter and Gloria first meet- he is an aspiring actor unaware of who she is until a bartender makes the connection.
+The story begins in 1979 when Peter and Gloria first met.
+He is an aspiring actor who is unaware of who she is until a bartender makes the connection.

-In this way, the film makes it clear this is not a story about a young man seeking the fortunes of a presumably wealthy woman.
-I like this point as the story is about romance not money-grubbing.
+In this way, the film makes it clear that this is not a story about a young man seeking the fortunes of a presumably wealthy woman.
+I like this point, as the story is about romance, not money-grubbing.

 Film Stars Don’t Die in Liverpool belongs to Bening.

-The supporting roles are well cast taking nothing away from either Bell’s performance or a nice turn by Julie Walters as Peter’s mum.
+The supporting roles are well cast, and they do not diminish Bell’s performance or Julie Walters’s nice turn as Peter’s mum.

-Bening, however, does wonders emulating the mannerisms of Grahame with an innocent, damsel in distress nature (mirroring the roles she made famously).
+However, Bening does wonders emulating Grahame’s mannerisms with an innocent, damsel-in-distress nature (mirroring the roles she made famously).

 Another high point comes towards the end of the film.
-I love the way the film connects an earlier argument (and breakup) between Gloria and Peter with a later sequence.
+I love how the film connects Gloria and Peter’s earlier argument (and breakup) with a later sequence.

-As Peter assumes she was carrying on with another man when he learns she lied about her whereabouts, the haunting reality is later revealed, changing the audience’s entire perception of the turn of events.
+Peter assumes she is carrying on with another man when he learns she has lied about her whereabouts.
+The haunting reality is later revealed, changing the audience’s perception of the events.

 This is good writing by the screenwriters.

-To counter the above point, the constant back and forth from 1981 to 1979 and everywhere in between detracts from the enjoyment of the overall film for me.
+To counter the above point, the constant back and forth from 1981 to 1979 and everywhere in between detracts from my enjoyment of the overall film.

-Spanning only two years the film spends way too much time in multiple locations without enough explanation.
-Suddenly Gloria and Peter are in Los Angeles having dinner with her mother and sister at Gloria’s modest house, then they are in New York City in her lavish Park Avenue apartment.
+Although the film spans only two years, it spends way too much time in multiple locations without enough explanation.
+Suddenly, G, Loria, and Peter are in Los Angeles having dinner at Gloria’s modest house, and they are in New York City in her lavish Park Avenue apartment.

 The film would have been better suited with a straightforward approach chronicling events from 1979 to 1981 in sequence.